 The character's attitude towards African Americans is no better.
-The family – Wichita transplants from Mississippi – still employ black servants and plantation institutions in 1889 - long after the civil war.
+The family – Wichita transplants from Mississippi – still employ black servants and plantation institutions in 1889 - long after emancipation.
 Yancy's humor is cruel by today’s standards as well, coming mostly at the expense of a typesetter with a speech impediment.

 The typesetter character - Sol Levy - is a Jewish immigrant, and seller of dry goods and clothing.
-Though Yancy's actions defend Levy – the immigrant remains an outsider throughout the film.
+Though Yancy's words defend Levy – the immigrant remains an outsider throughout the film.